-• Approved by the Food and Drug Administration.
-That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed.

-- or - Supported by certain reference books.
-(These reference books are the American Hospital Formulary Service Drug Information, the DRUGDEX Information System; and, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.)
+- Approved by the Food and Drug Administration.
+That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed. - - or Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.